mpk75234/ansible_bunnyslope/README.md

 # ansible_bunnyslope
-First steps with Ansible using EC2 Ubuntu images
+First steps with Ansible using EC2 Ubuntu images, following a Udemy course.